 I’ve honored the Voice Within.
 This doesn’t mean I’m fearless.
 It means I’ve been tender, I’ve felt broken and surrendered, and with courage, grace, and devotion, I follow my truth.
 For me, that is a delight-filled life – one lived without regrets, and with a liberated heart.

-Today as a mom, I am about living my life from this sacred space within – the little moments and the big decisions.
-I accompany and nourish my own heart, body, creativity, sensuality, and spirit just as I practice being alongside my children, creating sacred space for them to listen to their own hearts and to discover how they will share their light with the world.
+Today as a mom, I am about living my life from this sacred space within – the little moments and the big decisions — fumbling, falling, rising, and embracing it all.
+I am about nourishing my own heart, body, creativity, sensuality, and spirit just as I practice being alongside my children, creating sacred space for them to listen to their own hearts and to discover how they will share their light with the world.

-It’s my delight to hold space for others to “listen within,” follow what delights their hearts, and embrace what is sacred to them.
+It’s my delight to hold space for others to “listen within,” follow what delights their hearts, and embrace what is sacred to them – so we create a more compassionate world for our children and future generations.

 MA, LCSW-C, RYT